Wildlife of the Tibetan Plateau

 - Brown-headed Gull

-Wildlife Conservation on Tibetan High Plateau
+Wildlife Conservation on the Tibetan Plateau

 Changthang Nature Reserve